University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 This use of *double operators* is very common, notably you will see `&&` to represent the command *and*, and `||` to represent *or*.

 A final useful trick to be aware of is the use of an exclamation mark to reverse a command.
-A good example of this is the use of the command `!=` as the representation of *not equal to* in a logical test.
+A good example of this is the use of the command `!=` as the representation of *not equal to* in a logical test (again the `!` means 'not').

 ## Shell Scripts

 Now that we've been through just some of the concepts and tools we can use when writing scripts, it's time to tackle one of our own where we can bring it all together.

-Every bash shell script begins with what is known as a *shebang*, which we would commonly recognise as a hash sign followed by an exclamation mark, i.e `\#!`.
+Every bash shell script begins with what is known as a *shebang*, which we would commonly recognise as a hash sign followed by an exclamation mark, i.e `#!`.
-This is immediately followed by `/bin/bash`, which tells the interpreter to run the command `bash ` in the directory `/bin`.
+This is immediately followed by `/bin/bash`, which tells the interpreter to run the command `bash` in the directory `/bin`.
 This opening sequence is vital and tells the computer how to respond to all of the following commands.
 As a string this looks like: